Sunday, May 03, 2009

 Summer has officially started with the debut of the blockbuster X-Men Origins: Wolverine.

-Thank you, Hollywood, but may I have a word?
+Thank you, Hollywood, but, uh, may I have a word?

 The title of this prequel to the successful trilogy about the X-Men promises Wolverine’s (Hugh Jackman), well…origins.

 Instead we get a telegraph recounting events that don’t make too much sense – his black-sheep half-brother, Victor Creed, a.k.a.
-Sabretooth (Liev Schreiber), actually is his brother (even though their mutations are different)? he fought wars (alongside his hot-headed sibling) even though he seemed to have contempt for the human race that rejected him? and, hey, speaking of mutation, why wasn’t it explained a bit more?
-We’re asked to take young James Logan’s abilities (regeneration, super-strength, gnarly claws that grow out of his hands) the way we would, say, his black hair.
+Sabretooth (Liev Schreiber), actually is his brother (even though their mutations are different)? he fought wars (alongside his hot-headed sibling) in spite of the contempt he felt for the human race that rejected him? and, hey, speaking of mutation, why wasn’t that explained a bit more?
+We’re asked to take young James Logan’s abilities (regeneration, super-strength, gnarly claws that grow out of his hands) the way we do, say, his thick black hair.

-Yes, it’s not a complete wasteland, but is that really the kind of money you want to see?
+Yes, it’s not a complete wasteland, but is that really the kind of thing you want to see/spend your money on?

 Well, yes.
 It’s summer, at least if you follow the Tinseltown calendar, so enjoy it.